 The bill HB382 amends various sections of the Code of Alabama 1975 to modernize and clarify regulations surrounding real estate transactions.
-Key insertions include definitions for "Buyer's Agreement," "Listing Agreement," and "Team," which delineate the relationships between real estate professionals and their clients.
+Key insertions include definitions for "Buyer's Agreement," "Listing Agreement," and "Team," which delineate the relationships between real estate companies and clients.
 The bill also establishes new requirements for brokerage agreements, mandating that a written agreement must be in place before a licensee can show a property or submit an offer.
 Additionally, it introduces provisions for co-brokerage agreements involving out-of-state brokers, requiring Alabama brokers to supervise transactions and verify licensing status.
-The bill aims to enhance regulatory clarity and accountability within the real estate industry.
+The bill enhances penalties for license violations, allowing fines up to $5,000 and emphasizing the need for written consent in dual agency situations.

 Engrossed: 34-27-39